 Digital Retouch Artists

-“I didn’t think I could love my baby because he was so ugly with bruises and tearing but when I received my NILMDTS pictures I fell in love.”
+“I was so scared to share pictures of my baby because he was so tiny with bruises and tearing but when I received my NILMDTS pictures I fell in love again and could freely and proudly show off my sweet baby boy.”

 Our basic guidelines are that if the baby has a medical reason for their appearance (such as a deformity or birthmark) then do NOT correct it.
 However, DO retouch anything that is a result of the death such as: